Prenuptial Agreements

 • The length of the marriage.

-• The contributions of a party to the marriage to the other party’s wealth.
+• A party’s contributions to the marriage to the other party’s wealth.

-In another case, Crossley v Crossley [2008] 1 FCR 323, the court affirmed they would look at prenuptial agreements as a factor of importance when deciding on property division.
+In another case, Crossley v Crossley [2008] 1 FCR 323, the court affirmed they would consider prenuptial agreements important when deciding on property division.

-In Radmacher v Granation [2010] UKSC 42, it was held that a prenup does not bind the court.
-The parties cannot defeat the court’s jurisdiction by their own agreements.
-However, the court continued to say that if the parties entered into the agreement freely with a full appreciation of the agreement’s implications, the court should give effect to such an agreement unless it would not be fair to hold the parties to the agreement in the current circumstances.
+Radmacher v Granation [2010] UKSC 42 held that a prenup does not bind the court.
+The parties cannot defeat the court’s jurisdiction by their agreements.
+However, the court continued to say that if the parties agreed freely with a full appreciation of its implications, the court should give effect to such an agreement unless it would not be fair to hold the parties to the agreement in the current circumstances.

 In a 2015 case, WW v HW [2015] EWHC 1844, the court gave substantial weight to a prenuptial agreement.